Rise of the Canonical Stack in Machine Learning

 We have a number of frameworks that have incorporated Machine Learning into their monitoring applications, like Splunk, but we have almost no applications that monitor the AIs themselves.
 More and more log analysis tools and real time monitoring frameworks will roll ML into the mix in the coming years.
 They’ll do anomaly detection and smart, automated incident management and solutions, fixing problems before any human has to touch the system or suggesting possible solution paths to human engineers, like Red Hat Insights.

-But we’ll need monitoring of the AIs themselves too.
+But we’ll need monitoring of the AIs themselves too: Production AI teams need to know if the app is still performing well.

 Legislation that’s coming down the pipe from governments everywhere will demand more and more monitoring of these applications.
 They’ll want explanations when things go wrong and so will you and your business and the legal system.
 Uber faced intense investigation when its self driving car tests killed a woman in Arizona and the safety driver just got charged with manslaughter so the stakes to monitor and understand every aspect of your AI are very, very high.
 Companies will need them in place before they destroy a life or the bottom line.